Kernot railway station

 Kernot was a railway station in Victoria, Australia, built on the Wonthaggi railway line.
 Not long after the line opened the station was equipped with a 10,000-gallon tank and crane, and was located within walking distance of the Kernot General Store which closed at the same time as the line did in 1978.

 History

-Following trial surveys of the route conducted in 1901, the new line was built from Loch, Victoria, to service various farms in the district.
+Following trial surveys of the route conducted in 1901, the new line was built from Loch, Victoria, to serve various farms in the district.
 The station was built by the Nyora and Woolamai Construction Trust in 1909 and was located in the Bass Coast Shire, Victoria.

-An extension to Woolamai was included in the early proposal because it could connect with the San Remo and Kilcunda Tramway and the Kernot station was enhanced with a 10,000-gallon tank and crane after the line opened.
-By 1915 the station saw more traffic than any other station between Daylston and Nyora, leading to proposals for the construction of a 15-room hotel opposite the store.
+An extension to Woolamai was included in the early proposal because it could connect with the San Remo and Kilcunda Tramway, and the Kernot station was enhanced with a 10,000-gallon tank and crane after the line opened.
+By 1915, the station saw more traffic than any other one between Daylston and Nyora, leading to proposals for the construction of a 15-room hotel opposite the store.